 Sydney trained in a multitude of styles, but fell in love with tap dance at an early age while studying with Beverly Pinkerton.
 Sydney attended many masterclasses with tap dancers Professor Robert Reed and Barbara Duffy growing up.
 Continuing her tap education, she travels annually to New York City to attend tap festivals such as Tap City, the New York City Tap Festival and The Big Apple Tap Festival.
 Attending festivals has provided her with opportunities to study with master teachers such as Brenda Bufalino, Katherine Kramer, Ted Louis Levy, Ali Bradley, and Sam Weber, among others.
 Sydney has been performing with Tap 24.7 for the past 3 years and it has taken to her places such as Arizona, Seattle, and Detroit.
 She is honored to learn from such tap dance legends, which affords her the opportunity to pass down this rich, American art form in a meaningful and methodical way.
 She hopes to instill a love of dance in her students, while teaching them the technique and discipline of the art of tap dance.

 A Colorado native, Brian Young began singing and dancing at a very young age and quickly realized that the performing arts would become his life’s work.
 After graduating High School Brian moved to Las Vegas, NV to attend UNLV as a dance performance major.
 While in school Brian taught and performed in and around Las Vegas.
-Some of his performing credits include EFX, starring Tommy Tune, at the MGM Grand Hotel & Casino, The Bob Fosse Review at the Rio Hotel and Casino, numerous conventions and industrials, music videos, and in 1999/2000 was privileged to be a back-up vocalist for Barbra Streisand in Timeless: The Millennium Concerts at MGM Grand Garden Arena under the direction of Marvin Hamlish.
-Brian later moved to Chicago to further train and dance with Gus Giordano Jazz Dance Chicago where he was mentored by “The first woman of jazz dance”, Pattie Obey, as well as working with jazz dance greats including Gus Giordano, Frank Hatchett, Sherie Zunker-Dow, Eddie Ocampo, Debbie Tillman, Emily Yewell and many more.
-Brian moved from Chicago to perform with the LA Jazdanz Company and was later chosen to premier its sister company LA Jazdanz 2 as a principal dancer in San Francisco, CA. He later took a position as a dance captain with Royal Caribbean International before moving back to Colorado to plant some roots.
-Brian has taught master classes at over twenty Colorado dance studios, has been a guest Jazz dance teacher and choreographer at Denver School of the Arts for many seasons, and taught advanced levels of Jazz, Lyrical, and Tap class at both locations of Colorado Ballet Academy where he was also the Competition Program Director.
-Locally, Brian has set choreography on both David Taylor Dance Theatre and Colorado Ballet, and has choreographed numerous award winning pieces for his students including both first and second place Contemporary Ballet pieces at the Youth American Grand Prix ballet competition.
-Recently Brian taught jazz on the Manhattan Dance Project tour, a national tour featuring master classes by Broadway’s premier dancers, and himself.
-Since the age of 7 Brian always dreamed of the day he'd open his own studio; now, as one of the nation's leading preprofessional dance programs, SWEATshop is the culmination of a lifetime of dedication and hard work and is the realization of this dream!
+Some of his performing credits include EFX, starring Tommy Tune, at the MGM Grand Hotel & Casino, The Bob Fosse Review at the Rio Hotel and Casino, numerous conventions and industrials, music videos, and in 1999/2000 was privileged to perform as a back-up vocalist for Barbra Streisand in Timeless: The Millennium Concerts at MGM Grand Garden Arena under the direction of Marvin Hamlish.
+Brian later moved to Chicago to further train and dance with Gus Giordano Jazz Dance Chicago where he was mentored by “The first woman of jazz dance”, Pattie Obey, and worked extensively with jazz dance greats including Gus Giordano, Frank Hatchett, Sherie Zunker-Dow, Eddie Ocampo, Debbie Tillman, Emily Yewell and many more.
+Brian moved from Chicago to perform with the LA Jazdanz Company and was later chosen to premier its sister company LA Jazdanz 2 in San Francisco, CA. He later took a position as a dance captain with Royal Caribbean International, and taught jazz on the Manhattan Dance Project tour, a national tour featuring master classes by some of Broadway’s premier dancers, before moving back to Colorado to plant some roots.
+Brian has taught master classes at over twenty Colorado dance studios, has been a guest Jazz dance teacher and choreographer at Denver School of the Arts for many seasons, and taught advanced levels of Jazz, Lyrical, and Tap classes at Colorado Ballet Academy where he was also the Competition Program Director prior to opening SWEATshop.
+Locally, Brian has set choreography on both David Taylor Dance Theatre and Colorado Ballet, has choreographed numerous award winning pieces for his students, and has led the studio and it's company to international success.
+Since the age of 7 Brian always dreamed of the day he'd open his own studio; SWEATshop is the culmination of a lifetime of passion, dedication, and hard work and is the realization of that dream.

 Tami Bing (Lyrical/HipHop)

 Tami Bing is a graduate of Colorado State University receiving a degree in Dance and Psychology.
 During this time, Tami's Choreography was selected to perform in the American College Dance Festival in Wichita, Kansas in 2000.
 Right out of college, Tami traveled to Boise Idaho to teach at a 3 week Summer Dance Festival at Boise State University.
 She has been dancing for over 25 years.
 Dance training includes Jazz, Hip-hop, tap, ballet, lyrical, poms, character, musical theatre, clogging, break dancing, contemporary and modern.
 Tami danced as a Denver Nuggets Dancer from 1996-2000 and was captain of the team for 3 years.
 During this time she was selected to travel to Las Vegas to dance at a trade show for Everlast.
 Tami was a member of the Damsels Dance Company from 2000-2003.
 She has been teaching dance for 17 years at local studios in the Denver metro area including The Academy of Colorado Ballet, serving as the company director and co-founder of their competitive company, Aspirations from 2006-2009.
 Amongst these years she has received numerous high score awards as well as Choreography and Icon awards.
 Tami has worked with many local and nation wide high school pom and cheerleading squads.
 She has also had the opportunity to choreograph with the Denver School of the Arts for their spring and fall concerts.
-Outside of teaching, she is currently traveling with Elevation dance convention.
-Tami is very excited to begin her journey with SWEATshop.
-In her spare time, she enjoys spending time at home with her Husband and her two children.
+Outside of teaching locally, she enjoys traveling to teach with Elevation Dance Convention.
+Tami is honored to be a founding member of SWEATshop.
+In her spare time, she enjoys spending time at home with her Husband, her two children, and her dog Myla.

 Jacob James Mora (Modern Fusion/Contemporary)